 Plan administration.
 The State of North Carolina administers the Legislative Retirement System (LRS).
 This plan is a single-employer, defined benefit pension plan established by the State of North Carolina to provide retirement and disability benefits for members of the General Assembly.
-The benefit will not be payable while the retiree is employed in a position making him eligible to participate in either the Teachers' and State Employees' Retirement System or Consolidated Judicial Retirement System.
+The benefit will not be payable while the retiree is employed in a position requiring participation in either the Teachers' and State Employees' Retirement System or Consolidated Judicial Retirement System.
 Benefit provisions are established by Article 1A of General Statute 120 and may be amended only by the North Carolina General Assembly.